 Comic World - No 9, November 1992: The Horror Issue featuring interviews with Nicholas Vince and Steve Bissette as well as an interview with Barker.

-Critical Wave, No 6, 1988: An account of a set visit to Pinewood Studios during extra effects shots and insert scenes on Hellbound prompted Critical Wave to show Barker halfway to Pinhead-isation on their cover.
+Critical Wave, No 6, 1988: An account of a set visit to Pinewood Studios during extra effects shots and insert scenes on Hellbound prompted Critical Wave to show Clive halfway to Pinhead-isation on their cover.

 Dark Horizons - No 54, March 2009: Dominic Harman's cover for the 2008 UK re-release of The Hellbound Heart takes front cover status here for the British Fantasy Society's publication, with a back cover of one of his Cabal designs and an interview inside.